Hjorthmedh/RGCmorphology/ms/intro.md

 ## Selection of multiple feature vectors

-Rodrieck and Brening (1983) described the need to base neuronal classification on objectively measurable features, which if used to form axes, would define a multidimensional feature space.
+Rodrieck and Brening (1983) described the need to base neuronal classification on objectively measurable features which, if used to form axes, define a multidimensional feature space.
 This is demonstrated with three sets of synthetic data in Figure 3.
 In Figure 3A, dendritic area on the y-axis can separate the red and green clusters quite well, but does not separate the green and blue